Instagram has been adding a couple of new features lately, all designed to help you share more images.

 Back in August 2016, they added Stories, designed to be a temporary slideshow of the day’s moments.

 Now they’ve added a new feature that lets you share up to 10 photos as once as a gallery in a single post.
+It’s often known as the carousel post feature.

 Multiple Photos, One Post